-The following guidelines apply to the most seen corporate actions raised by listed companies to shareholders, unless unusual circumstances arise.
+The following guidelines apply to the most seen corporate actions raised by listed companies to shareholders.
 The guidelines are not meant to be exhaustive and cater all corporate action topics or situations.

-Exchange traded fund (ETF)
+Exchange Traded Fund (ETF)

-Cash Dividends/Interest/Coupon
+· Cash Dividends/Interest/Coupon